 - Finish Kit: Includes cowling, engine mount, canopy, wheels/brakes, nose gear components,

 and fuel tank components.
 Again The RV-12iS Finish kit is not interchangeable with the original RV-12

 - Powerplant Kit: Includes new Rotax 912 iS Sport engine, the engine installation kit and a Sensenich composite ground adjustable propeller.
-You may mount the 912 iS SPort or the 912 ULS engine to the RV-12iS firewall.
-It is not possible to install the 912 iS APort engine on the original RV-12.
+You may mount the 912 iS Sport or the 912 ULS engine to the RV-12iS firewall.
+It is not possible to install the 912 iS Sport engine on the original RV-12.